15 University Graduate CV Examples [& Templates]

 • In a field such as marketing, don’t gloss over the projects you’ve undertaken throughout university.

-• Trying to fit all the pieces of your university years onto one page is a challenge, so choose a template that will allow you to rearrange and organise sections in a logical way.
+• Trying to fit all the elements of your university years onto one page is a challenge, so choose a template that will allow you to rearrange and organise sections in a logical way.

 Nursing College Graduate CV